 Achondroplasia is an autosomal dominant condition caused by a gain-of-function point mutation in the FGFR3 gene.
 Approximately 97% of cases are due to G380R substitution and 80% of cases are the result of de novo mutations.
 FGFR3 is expressed in osteoblasts and chondrocytes where it plays a critical role in regulating bone growth through the MAPK pathway, which drives hypertrophic differentiation, and through the STAT1 pathway, which drives chondrocyte proliferation.
-Apart from growth hormones, which are approved in Japan, there is only one medicine approved for marketing by the FDA or the EMA for the treatment of achondroplasia: Voxzogo / vosoritide, a C-type natriuretic peptide, or CNP, analog which activates the MAPK pathway but not the STAT1 pathway.
+Apart from growth hormones, which are approved in Japan, there is only one medicine approved for marketing by the FDA, European Medicines Agency, or the EMA, and the Pharmaceuticals and Medical Devices Agency, or PMDA, for the treatment of achondroplasia: Voxzogo (vosoritide), a C-type natriuretic peptide, or CNP, analog which activates the MAPK pathway but not the STAT1 pathway.